 The fashion industry should address in particular: non eco-friendly materials, treatments and dyeing processes, transportation, production waste and disposal of products.

-Sustainability often overlaps with being more efficient and reducing waste (of time, energy, material, etc).
+Sustainability often overlaps with being more efficient and reducing waste (of time, energy, material, etc.).

 Yates, Nobis:

 The fashion industry accounts for 10% of the carbon emissions globally.
 Brands have the power, and the responsibility, to choose materials and products manufactured in factories that control their carbon footprint.
-We all need to take responsibility how garments are made and how long they last.
+We all need to take responsibility for how garments are made and how long they last.
 We also need to think about what happens after we stop wearing them.
 Issues related to labor conditions are persistent and brands need to be more diligent when it comes to creating humane, fair and safe working environments.

 Stamo, Ecoluxe London: